-Week 3 - The Experimental Method (1/24-1/28)
+Week 3 - The Experimental Method

 This week focuses on the experimental method, which is the common scientific approach used in political psychology.
 McDermott and Druckman et al. discuss the specifics of experiments, including key terms.
-Druckman 2001 provides an applied example of an experiment used in political science.
-Butler and Brookman conduct a novel field experiment, which we'll use as a jumping off point to discuss ethics.
+Butler and Brookman conduct a novel field experiment, which we'll also use as a jumping off point to discuss ethics.

-- Readings

-- o Monday: McDermott 2002 (pgs.
-31-41; 50-57); Druckman et al. 2011
+- 1/23: McDermott 2002 (pgs.
+31-41; 50-57); Druckman et al. 2011 - 1/25: Butler and Broockman (2011)

-- Wednesday: Druckman 2001

-- Friday: Butler and Broockman (2011)

-Week 4 - Information Processing & Bias (1/31-2/4)
+Week 4 - Information Processing & Bias

-Overview: The readings this week discuss the psychological motivations that shape how people approach, process, and integrate political information.
+The readings this week discuss the psychological motivations that shape how people approach, process, and integrate political information.
 The first Taber reading describes information processing while the second outlines the theory behind "motivated reasoning."
 The Bolsen and Druckman piece applies the theory of "motivated reasoning" to understand how people form opinions about new & complicated technologies.

-- Readings:

-- o Monday: Taber (2003; pgs.
-433-446)

-- Wednesday: Taber (2001)

-- Friday: Bolsen & Druckman (2016)
+- 1/30: Taber (2003; pgs.
+433-446); Taber (2001) - 2/1: Bolsen & Druckman (2016)

-Week 5 - Political Knowledge & Awareness (2/7-2/11)
+Week 5 - Political Knowledge & Awareness

-Overview: The readings this week look at what the public knows (and more often doesn't know) about the political world.
+The readings this week look at what the public knows (and more often doesn't know) about the political world.
 We also explore the efficiency of "heuristics" - tools that voters can use to overcome lack of knowledge about the political world.
-Finally, we look at people's misperceptions.

-- Readings:

-- o Monday: Delli Carpini & Keeter (1996); 2017 Pew Report

-- Wednesday: Lau & Redlawsk (2001); Dancey & Sheagley (2013)
+- 2/6: Delli Carpini & Keeter (1996); 2017 Pew Report - 2/8: Lau & Redlawsk (2001)

-- Friday: Flynn et al. (2017)

-- Due:

-- Paper Assignment 1 (2/11, by 5pm)
+Due: Paper Assignment 1 (2/6, by 5pm)

-Week 6 - Partisanship (2/14-2/18)
+Week 6 - Partisanship

-Overview: Our focus this week is on party identification - the tendency for people to socially identify with one of the two major parties in the United States.
-Our Wednesday reading examines the link between partisanship and endorsement of conspiracy theories.
-We end by beginning our first book, which examines the tendency for people to hide their partisan affiliations.
+Our focus this week is on party identification - the tendency for people to socially identify with one of the two major parties in the United States.
+The first reading covers the psychology of party ID.
+The second reading focuses on conspiracy theories.